 Ben & Jerry’s

 Before returning to New York City, we visited the Ben & Jerry’s ice cream plant on Route 100 in Waterbury Village.
-While I’m not a Ben & Jerry’s aficionado and am partial to Edy’s Low Fat ice cream, I thought Ben & Jerry’s Flavor Graveyard was a curious tourist attraction, and it’s where flavors like Rainforest Crunch that fare poorly in the market end up.
+While I’m not a Ben & Jerry’s aficionado and am partial to Edy’s Low Fat ice cream, I thought Ben & Jerry’s Flavor Graveyard was a curious tourist attraction, and it’s where flavors like Rainforest Crunch that fared poorly in the market end up.

 I’ll Be Back